Holmes-Alan/RefSR/README.md

 This figure shows the facial identity transfer on RefSR dataset
 ![figure2](/figures/compare_2.PNG)

-Please check the paper for more quantitative and qualitative comparison on different datasets
+Please cite our paper for using our dataset or models.